WebAssembly/component-model/design/mvp/CanonicalABI.md

 Additional runtime state is required to implement the canonical built-ins and check that callers and callees uphold their respective parts of the call contract.
-This additional call state derives from `Context`, adding extra mutable fields.
-There are two subclasses of `Context`: `Task`, which is created by `canon_lift` and `Subtask`, which is created by `canon_lower`.
+This additional call state derives from `CallContext`, adding extra mutable fields.
+There are two subclasses of `CallContext`: `Task`, which is created by `canon_lift` and `Subtask`, which is created by `canon_lower`.

 The `Task` class and its subclasses depend on the following type definitions: